windyGarlic/ReconDrone/README.md

 <h1>Recon Drone</h1>

-This is a tool that preforms an audit of a companys public facing web assets.
-It will generate subdomains and gather data such as the technoligies each asset is using such as (WAF, CDN, ect.).
-It can also preform vulnerability scanning on all public facing web applications.
+This is a tool that perform an audit of a companys public facing web assets.
+It will generate subdomains and gather data such as the technologies each asset is using such as (WAF, CDN, ect.).
+It can also perform vulnerability scanning on all public facing web applications.

 <h2>usage</h2>